cocowmn/StockXTrueToSizeSample/README.md

 product identifier would be ideal, such as an external UPC or an internal SKU; a product lookup could be provided to users via a front-end application.
 For this project, I've opted out of a complex normalization strategy due to lack of specification, though the code is written with this type of refactoring in mind.

+<sup>3</sup> I would never proclaim to be an infrastructure expert; I've designed this system to the best of my ability,
+though porting to additional developer machines or executing remotely may require some tweaking and configuring here and there.
+I also would like to thank whoever is reading this last line of the README for their time and consideration.
+I've had the opportunity to dabble in areas of the process I'm less familiar with and have learned a lot from this project.